 4. Write your blog like you’re writing to a vegetarian: Don’t just point out the veggies, show why having no meat on your plate is a good thing

 Once you’ve convinced your readers that your post is worth their time, you’ll need to show your audience how your tips can be applied directly to their problems.
 In other words, you need to consider this reason when asking people to read what you have to say.
 The best test is the ‘So What?
 Test’.
 It forces us to answer whether our content is engaging from the reader’s perspective.

 If you can ask, ‘So What?’ and your post gives genuine answers and shows how those answers benefit them, then you’re on the right track.
 If not, turn those questions into ways you can help them, and your copy is working for you.

-Even if the blog you’ve written isn’t directly selling a product or service, a testimonial at the bottom of the post, is a great reminder to your reader of your credibility on the subject you’ve written about.
+Even if the blog you’ve written isn’t directly selling a product or service, a testimonial at the bottom of your post is a great reminder to your reader of your credibility.
 They are genuine, unbiased comments and have a massive influence how people view you, your site, and ultimately makes your business more trustworthy and authentic.

-The format in which bloggers are offering testimonials to readers is expanding (written was once the standard but audio and video have climbed in popularity) and it is up to you to decide which format is the best to present your credibility.
+The format in which bloggers are offering testimonials to readers is expanding (written was once the standard but audio and video have climbed in popularity) and it is up to you to decide which format is the best to present them.